 - present technical data or project results to both technical and non-technical clients and colleagues

-- monitor the progress of projects from beginning to end - from the feasibility stage, to design through to construction and handover - or supervise one section of a large project
+- monitor the progress of projects from beginning to end - from design through to construction and handover - or supervise one section of a large project

 - control budgets at project level